-Way back in the year 1990, on September 10th of that year, Archie, the first search engine was released into the world by Alan Emtage, Bill Heelan, and Peter Deutsch.
+Way back in the year 1990, Archie, the first search engine was released into the world by Alan Emtage, Bill Heelan, and Peter Deutsch.

-Modern search engines utilize what's called natural language search.
-Natural language search enables users to use a more familiar form of communication with the search engine, granting more casual search queries to return with accurate and useful results.
+Modern search engines use a technology called natural language search.
+Natural language search enables users to use a less formal mode of communication with the search engine.
+The result is more casual search queries, with useful results in everyday language returned to the user.

 What Is Natural Language Search?

-Natural language search (NLS) is a complex virtual process that utilizes a tool called Natural Language Processing (NLP).
-An NLP is a form of artificial intelligence that collects and processes mountains of previous searches and related data to determine a user's intention and personal qualities, allowing it to supply extremely specific search results to any question.
+Natural language search (NLS) is a complex virtual process that uses a technology called Natural Language Processing (NLP).
+NLP is a form of artificial intelligence and machine learning that collects and processes mountains of previous searches and related data to determine a user's intention and personal qualities, allowing it to supply extremely specific search results to any question.

-Natural language processing scans each element of a search string individually as well as in the context of the other terms.
+Natural language searching scans each element of a search string individually as well as in the context of the other terms.
+This specific type of search understands queries typed in the human language and then answers with relevant results.

-For instance, say you were to type in "Where can I order dinner tonight?"
+For instance, say you were to type in a semantic search query into the search bar, like "Where can I order dinner tonight?"

-Natural Language Processing would determine that you, at your location, we're looking for dinner, an evening meal, tonight, the evening that you searched.
-Then, cross-referencing recent searches for specific restaurants with what restaurants are open in the time frame you're looking for, NLP would be able to supply you with extremely relevant results.
+Natural language searching would determine that you, at your location, we're looking for dinner, an evening meal, tonight, the evening that you searched.
+Then, cross-referencing recent searches for specific restaurants with what restaurants are open in the time frame you're looking for, NLS would be able to supply you with extremely relevant results.

 What Came Before Natural Language Search?